Photonic time crystals: Theory and applications: Eigenmodes in PTCs

 The subscript 'T' shall remind the reader that this quantity lives partially in time and partially in the frequency domain.
 It can be seen that the complex susceptibility $\chi_{\rm{T}}(\omega',t)$ is merely the Fourier transform of the response function $R(t^{\prime},t)$ with respect to the delay time $t^{\prime}$.
-These definitions and expressions closely mirror those employed in the study of linear variable networks, originally introduced in 1950~\cite{1701220}.
+These definitions and expressions (discussed in \cite{mirmoosa2022dipole,ptitcyn2023tutorial} and recently reviewed in \cite{koutserimpas2024time}) closely mirror those employed in the study of linear variable networks, originally introduced in 1950~\cite{1701220}.

 According to Eq.~\eqref{eq:DtepEw}, we explicitly observe that by taking the second Fourier transform, we fully leave the time domain and can investigate light-matter interactions utterly in the frequency domain.
 However, this second Fourier transform should be done concerning the time variable $t$.
 Therefore, we must apply a different angular frequency notation rather than $\omega'$.
 Here, we use the letter $\omega$ (that we employed before for the time-invariant case) for this purpose.
-Knowing that $\exp(j\omega' t)$ gives rise to a shift in the frequency domain, we conclude that
+Knowing that $\exp(j\omega' t)$ gives rise to a shift in the frequency domain, we conclude that~\cite{mirmoosa2022dipole}

 Consequently, in this equation, there are two angular frequencies.
 One of them ($\omega'$) refers to the temporal nonlocality or dispersion, and the presence of the other one ($\omega$) is due to the time-variance of the material and Fourier transform concerning the observation time.